benjGam/Response-Normalizer/docs/technical-documentations.md

 ## Rules

-- `:apiCallQueryParamsFormat`: It's global but it also can be overwritten by local declaration
+- `apiCallQueryParamsFormat`: It's global but it also can be overwritten by local declaration
   - Sub params:
     - `syntax`:
       - `value`: This can take `:name` and `:value` interpretor parameters.